russmckendrick/records/content/albums/cyclops-7422903/index.md

 ## Tracklisting
 1. 21st Century Schizoid Man
-2. Light Of Day
+2. The Light of Day
-3. Hellhounds Of Krim
+3. The Hell Hounds of Krim